How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 Beyond Skincare: Addressing the Source

 While skincare can support your skin during stress, it won’t solve the problem alone.
-Addressing the underlying causes of stress is essential for long-term skin health.
+Addressing the underlying causes of stress is important for maintaining comfortable skin.

-Here are science-backed ways to reduce the impact of stress on your skin:
+Here are approaches that may help manage the effects of stress on your skin:

 Restore Regular Sleep

 Sleep deprivation increases cortisol levels and reduces skin healing.
 Aim for consistent sleep routines, ideally 7 to 9 hours per night.
-Skin regenerates while you sleep — it’s not just rest for your brain.
+Refresh the skin’s appearance while you sleep, it’s not just rest for your brain.

 Practice Short Stress Interruptions

 Even five minutes of deep breathing or stepping outside can help interrupt the stress cycle.
-Studies show that brief moments of calm lower cortisol and reduce systemic inflammation.
+Research suggests that moments of calm may help reduce feelings of tension.

 Try:

-These habits directly support your skin by calming the systems that cause inflammation.
+These habits directly support your skin by calming the systems that cause redness.

 Support Your Nervous System

-Chronic stress wears down your nervous system’s flexibility.
-To rebuild it, try habits that build resilience over time:
+Chronic stress can affect your overall sense of well-being.
+To support your body’s natural balance, try incorporating habits that build resilience over time:

 • Limit screen time before bed